-TA base pay is $8.70 per hour, and you get a $0.20 per hour raise each semester.
-Head TAs are paid an additional $0.30 for the semester.
+- Hourly pay.
+TA base pay is $11.86 per hour, and you get a $0.22 per hour raise each semester.
+Head TAs are paid an additional $0.84 per hour for the semester.
 You are usually paid through Brown's student payroll, and will receive your pay every two weeks during the semester.
 If you're working multiple on-campus jobs, you'll get one check combining your pay for the various jobs.

 - What's "TA camp"?
 Do I have to come back to campus before the semester starts?

 TA camp is the name generally given to the TA orientation and planning activities that happen just before the start of the semester.
-In most cases yes, you will need to return for TA camp, sometimes as much as a week before classes start.
-The head TAs can provide you with this information at your interview.
+Many courses hold TA camp before the start of the semester to prepare course materials and train their TAs in course specific procedures.
+When TA camp is held in-person, you will be asked to return to Brown early for TA camp, sometimes as much as a week before classes start.
+The Head TAs can provide you with this information at your UTA interview.

 - Can I apply to TA for a course I haven't taken?
 What if I have a background in the material from similar coursework, at Brown or elsewhere?

 This is very much dependent on the course.
 In most courses, every TA has previously taken the course, and every head TA has previously TAed the course.
 In some upper-level courses (and obviously in courses being offered for the first time) none of the TAs will have previously taken the course, but will work a few months or a couple semesters ahead of time to prepare to TA.
 In addition, non-concentration courses (including CS 2 and CS 4) generally have very few applicants who have taken the course, and will certainly select applicants who have not taken the course.

 - I'm not a United States citizen.
 Am I eligible to work as a TA?